Junwei Ma

 Junwei's research centers around four interconnected themes: Urban Resilience, Urban Systems, Urban Intelligence, and Urban Crises (4U).

-His research goal is to create new knowledge and methods in integrated intelligence to deliver transformative solutions that enhance resiliency, accessibility, inclusivity, sustainability, and equity (RAISE) in urban environments under ever-changing climate conditions.
+Junwei's overarching research objective is to create new knowledge and methods in integrated intelligence to deliver transformative solutions that enhance resiliency, accessibility, inclusivity, sustainability, and equity (RAISE) in urban environments under ever-changing climate conditions.

 Education